AM2R-Community-Developers/AM2R-Autopatcher-Linux/README.md

 ### Suse
 `sudo zypper python xdelta3 java-1_8_0-openjdk`

+## Controllers
+In order to be able to use a controller, you *need* the two following packages as well:
+- jstest-gtk
+- joystick

 ## Linux and Android patching process
 To patch your copy of (Windows) AM2R v1.1, place the `AM2R_11.zip` (case-sensitive) file in the same folder as `patcher.py`.
 After installing the required dependencies for the version you would like to patch to, execute `patcher.py` via `python patcher.py`.
 During the installation you will be asked, if you want to patch it for Linux or Android.
 Press the corresponding number for that.